-WWE ‘SummerSlam’ Results & Review: Roman Reigns Vs. Brock Lesnar For The WWE Universal Championship
+WWE ‘SummerSlam’ Results: Roman Reigns Vs. Brock Lesnar For The WWE Universal Championship

 — WWE (@WWE) August 20, 2018

-Braun Strowman sat at ringside as Brock Lesnar and Roman Reigns squared off.
+Braun Strowman stood at ringside as Brock Lesnar and Roman Reigns squared off.
 With “The Monster Among Men” at ringside, and with the fans anticipating his cash-in, the WWE was largely successful in preventing the Brooklyn crowd from hijacking the match.
 At first, this looked like it was going to be a quick one; as soon as the bell rang, Lesnar was staring down Strowman, and Reigns successfully landed a Superman punch.
 Roman then nailed “The Beast Incarnate” with two more Superman punches.
 Brock Lesnar looked like he did at the Survivor Series when he quickly lost to Goldberg, and at first, it looked like history was going to repeat itself.

 SPEAR!
 SPEAR!
 SPEAR! #RomanReigns isn't wasting ANY time!#SummerSlam #RomanReigns pic.twitter.com/j7NzRcDcNa